LIFEANO 给生活另一种可能

 Nanzenji Temple

-A Buddhist temple in Sakyo Ward, Kyoto, Japan, it is the head temple of the Nanzenji sect of the Rinzai school of Zen Buddhism.
-Mount Zuiryusan is known as Zuiryusan.
-Its principal deity is Shakyamuni Tathagata.
-Founded in 1291 by Emperor Kameyama, the first abbot was Daimyo Kokushi Kankan.
-Officially known as Taiheikōkō Nanzenzen-ji Temple (Japanese: 太平兴国南zenzenzen-ji), Nanzen-ji Temple is the oldest imperially commissioned temple in Japan, ranking above the Kyoto Gozan and Kamakura Gozan, making it the highest-ranking Zen temple in Japan.
+Nanzen-ji Temple is a Buddhist temple located in Sakyo Ward, Kyoto City, Japan.
+It is the head temple of the Nanzen-ji branch of the Rinzai school of Zen Buddhism, and its mountain name is Zuiryuzan.
+The principal image is Shakyamuni Buddha.
+It was founded in 1291 by Emperor Kameyama, with the first abbot being the Great Ming National Preceptor, Guan Quan Pumen.
+Its official name is Taihei Kōkoku Nanzen Zen-ji (Japanese: 太平興國南禅禅寺).
+Nanzen-ji is the earliest imperial temple in Japan built by imperial decree, thus ranking above the Kyoto Gozan and Kamakura Gozan, making it the highest-ranking Zen temple in Japan.

 Fushimi Inari Taisha Shrine

-Located in Fushimi Ward, Kyoto, Japan, this shrine is the head shrine of approximately 30,000 Inari shrines throughout Japan.
-It is also the most visited shrine in the Kinki region (ranked fourth in Japan in 2010) and is famous for its Thousand Torii gates.
+Located in Fushimi Ward, Kyoto City, Japan, this shrine is the head shrine of approximately 30,000 Inari shrines throughout Japan, and the shrine with the most first-time pilgrims in the Kinki region (ranked 4th in Japan in 2010).
+It is famous for its "Senbon Torii" (thousands of torii gates) within its grounds.

-It is one of the Shikinai-sha (Meishin Taisha) and one of the Twenty-two Shrines (Upper Seven Shrines).
-Previously a government-appointed Taisha, it is now an independent shrine not affiliated with the main shrine office.
-The current surviving shrine owner is the Ōnishi family.
+It is one of the Shikinai Shrines (Nakajin Taisha) and the Twenty-Two Shrines (Kami-Shichi Shrines).
+Formerly a government-approved shrine, it is now a separate shrine not under the jurisdiction of the Shinto Shrine Headquarters.
+The surviving shrine family is the Onishi family.

 Quanyong Temple

-This temple is located in Higashiyama, Kyoto City, Kyoto Prefecture, Japan, and is the head temple of the Senyuji lineage of the Shingon sect.
-The mountain is known as "Touzan" (東山) or "Senzan" (せんざん).
-Its principal deities are the Three Buddhas of the Past, Present, Present, and Present: Shakyamuni, Amida, and Maitreya.
-Its founder is Gekurin Daishi Shunmai.
-Within the temple grounds, at the foot of Gekurinyama, the southern tip of the Thirty-Six Peaks of Higashiyama, lies the Gekurin Mausoleum, where successive emperors, including Emperor Go-Horikawa and Emperor Shijo of the Kamakura Period, and Emperor Go-Mizunoo of the Edo Period, down to Emperor Komei at the end of the shogunate, are buried.
-As the royal family's family temple, it is known as "Goji Senyuji."
+It is a temple located in Higashiyama Ward, Kyoto City, Kyoto Prefecture, Japan, and is the head temple of the Sennyuji school of Shingon Buddhism.
+Its mountain name is "Higashiyama" (東山) or "Senzan" (泉山).
+The principal image is Shakyamuni Buddha, Amitabha Buddha, and Maitreya Buddha, representing the Three Buddhas of the Three Worlds.
+Its founder was Gekrin Daishi Shunzo.
+Within the temple grounds at the foot of Mount Gekrin, at the southern end of the thirty-six peaks of Higashiyama, lies the Gekrin Mausoleum, where the tombs of Emperor Go-Horikawa and Emperor Shijo of the Kamakura period, Emperor Go-Mizunoo of the Edo period, and Emperor Komei of the late Edo period are buried.
+As a temple dedicated to the imperial family, it is known as "Goji Sennyuji" (御寺泉涌寺).

-This Japanese Buddhist temple, first completed in 1397 (the fourth year of Oei), is located in Kita-ku, Kyoto City, Kyoto Prefecture.
-It is a temple of the Rinzai sect of the Shokoku-ji school.
-Its name comes from the Dharma name of Ashikaga Yoshimitsu, the third shogun of the Ashikaga clan during the Muromachi period in Japan.
-Because the exterior walls of the "Shariden", the core building in the temple, are decorated entirely with gold foil, it is also called the "Golden Pavilion".
+Completed in 1397 (the fourth year of the Ōei era), this Japanese Buddhist temple is located in Kita Ward, Kyoto City, Kyoto Prefecture.
+It is a temple of the Sōkoku-ji school of the Rinzai sect.
+Its name comes from the posthumous name of Ashikaga Yoshimitsu, the third shogun of the Ashikaga shogunate during the Muromachi period of Japan.
+Because the outer walls of the temple’s core building, the Shariden, are all decorated with gold leaf, it is also known as the “Golden Pavilion”.

-In fact, the name "Kinkaku-ji Temple" as it's commonly known doesn't accurately represent the entire temple.
-The temple emphasizes that "Kinkaku-ji Temple" is the name of the entire temple, while "Kinkaku" refers to a hall within it.
-The Golden Pavilion itself is also a shorthand name; its true name is "Shariden."
+In fact, the well-known name "Kinkaku-ji" does not accurately represent the entire temple.
+The temple emphasizes that "Rokuon-ji" is the name of the entire temple complex, while "Kinkaku" is one of its halls.
+"Kinkaku" itself is also an abbreviation; its true name is "Shariden" (Relic Hall).

 Nara National Museum